utcoupe/coupe20/ros_ws/src/ai/scheduler/README.md

 The definition files are located under `src/Definitions`.

 This package also contains the main launch files that start all system nodes.
-In order to launch the main program with all system nodes, run `roslaunch robot_ai_scheduler main.launch` after sourcing the workspace.
+In order to launch the main program with all system nodes, run `roslaunch robot_scheduler main.launch` after sourcing the workspace.

 ## AI Scheduler